TelerikAcademy/Web-Applications-with-Node.js/Topics/11. Authentication-with-Passport/README.md

 </div>

 <!-- section start -->
 # Table of Contents
 - Why bother with authentication and authorization?
-- What is Passport.js?
+- What is Passportjs?
-- Why use Passport.js?
+- Why use Passportjs?
 - Setting up Passport
     - Local strategy
+- OAuth and OAuth providers
-    - Other strategies
+    - Quick explanation
+    - Using a third-party provider

 <!-- section start -->